Jacques Lamoureux

 Jacques Lamoureux (born June 14, 1986) is an American ice hockey player who formerly played for the Alaska Aces of the ECHL.
 A graduate of the United States Air Force Academy, he also serves as a contracting officer in the United States Air Force and was previously stationed with the 673rd Contracting Squadron at Joint Base Elmendorf-Richardson in Alaska.
-Currently holding the rank of major, Lamoureux works as an instructor in the Department of Management at USAFA.
+Currently holding the rank of lieutenant colonel, Lamoureux works as an instructor in the Department of Management at USAFA.
 He is married and has a stepson and a daughter.

 Before his professional career, Lamoureux spent four seasons competing in NCAA Division I college hockey, playing for the Air Force Falcons in the Atlantic Hockey conference.

 Family

 The Lamoureux family is renowned for its remarkable involvement in ice hockey, with all six siblings competing at an elite level of the sport.
 The eldest sibling, Jean-Philippe, born in 1984, has built a successful career as a professional goaltender and is currently playing in Austria for EC Red Bull Salzburg.
 Jacques' younger brother, Pierre-Paul, born in 1987, pursued a career as a defenseman, playing three seasons in the highly competitive Western Hockey League (WHL) with the Red Deer Rebels.
 Another younger brother, Mario, born in 1988, made his mark in collegiate hockey as a forward for the University of North Dakota.
 Jacques' youngest siblings, twin sisters Jocelyne and Monique, born in 1989, achieved international acclaim representing the United States on the world stage.
 They helped lead Team USA to silver medals at both the 2010 and the 2014 Winter Olympics, and played pivotal roles in securing a historic gold medal victory at the 2018 Winter Olympics.